jmmercadom/crawler/CODE_QUALITY.md

 - **Formatting verification**: `uv run ruff format --check .`
 - **Type checking**: `uv run mypy .`

+The `check-all` script provides detailed output for each check and will exit with an error code if any check fails.

 #### Option 2: Run Checks Individually

 ```bash